When Are CDs a Good Investment to Consider?

 When Is a CD the Right Investment Choice?

 • Funds you can afford to tie up.
 You have money sitting in a bank account that you know you won’t need to use for a fixed amount of time.
-If you have $1,000 in a savings account that you know you won’t need to withdraw for at least one year, then it would probably make sense to invest in a 12-month CD to take advantage of a higher interest rate.
+For example, if you have $1,000 in a savings account that you know you won’t need to withdraw for at least one year, then it would probably make sense to invest in a 12-month CD to take advantage of a higher interest rate.

 • Saving for a particular purchase.
 Whether it’s a wedding, a new car, or a house, you can time the term of a CD to avoid an early withdrawal penalty but have the money available when you’re going to need it.
 If you’re planning to buy a house in 18 months, you can deposit your savings for the down payment into an 18-month CD.
-You could even keep opening shorter-term CDs that all mature around the same date so that when you plan to purchase the house, all your CDs will mature and you’ll have earned better interest on all of those savings than you would in a standard bank savings account.
+You could even keep opening shorter-term CDs that all mature around the same date so that when you plan to purchase the house, all your CDs will mature and you’ll have earned better interest on all of those savings than you would have in a standard bank savings account.

 • Building a CD ladder.
 Suppose you have an emergency fund sitting in a savings account.
 If you already have six months’ worth of expenses saved up, you can set up a series of CDs by depositing one-sixth of that fund into a six-month CD, then repeat that process every month.
 Eventually, you’ll have six different one-month emergency funds, and one would become available to withdraw without penalty every month.
 This is called a “CD ladder.”
 Once the CD ladder is set up, you’ll have minimized risk in case of an early withdrawal.
 Even if you need to withdraw all the money at once, the penalties would be approximately covered by the interest earned on the CDs that are maturing soonest.